Aurora-RGB/Docs/content/reference-layers/wrapper.md

 ## Key Cloning

-The key cloning option of the wrapper layer is useful for if the device you are using has some keys that aren't handled by the wrapper layer, often this is lights such as macro keys or the perihperal logo.
+The key cloning option of the wrapper layer is useful for if the device you are using has some keys that aren't handled by the wrapper layer, often this is lights such as macro keys or the peripheral logo.

 You can add an item to the source keys list, then clicking it, then adding one or more keys to the destination keys list.
 The layer will then take whatever value the source key is and apply it to the destination key(s).
 You can have multiple source keys, each with their own destination keys if you desire.